orsetii/teri/README.md

 ![pic of board](https://i.imgur.com/JzCLfMQ.png)

-# Accounting for Strange Rules
+# Accounting for Rules

 **Fifty Moves Rule** - This the rule that if we haven't had a capture or a pawn move for 50 moves, the game is a draw.
+(We will need a counter variable for this)

-**3x Rep Rule** - If there is a threefold repetition, the game is a rule
+**3x Rep Rule** - If there is a threefold repetition, the game is ruled a draw.
+(We will need some kind of key, defining a unique value, to detect this)

+**En Passant** - Check if any En Passant captures are avaialable (need something to track this).

+**Side to Move** - Track which side to move.

+**Ply** - Amount of half moves made in a game (if one side has made a move, that is one ply.
+If two sides have a made a move (counted as a *move*) then we are two plys deep.) (need to track this value aswell).